 Budgies are among the most popular pet birds.
 They’re smart, adorable, and hardy.
-Also known as parakeets, these small birds also have playful personalities that will keep you and your family entertained for hours.
+Also sometimes known as parakeets (not a specific term), these small birds also have playful personalities that will keep you and your family entertained for hours.

-But the one complex aspect of taking care of a budgie is its diet.
-These birds have been inbred extensively for the pet trade and can be prone to certain cancers and other health concerns if they aren’t fed the proper nutrients.
+But the one complex aspect of taking care of a budgie is their diet.
 One of the most common questions people ask about feeding a pet budgie is if it can eat bread.
 The answer is a little complex.
 Yes, they can, but only certain types and in very small amounts.

 Let’s dig a little deeper into the diet of the budgie and how bread fits in.

 The Wild Budgie Diet

 In the wild, budgies are found in Australia.
 Their diet consists of seeds, berries, fruits, and vegetation.
 They eat what they can find, which means that during some seasons, they may rely more heavily on fruits while others might include more vegetation.
 However, they are primarily granivores (seed eaters) and foragers.